yhagio/tutorialedge.net/content/typescript/creating-rest-api-express-typescript.md

 ---
-title: "Creating Rest Api Express Typescript"
+title: "Building a RESTful API using Express and Typescript"
 date: 2018-03-28T20:25:53+01:00
 draft: true
 desc: "In this tutorial, we look at how properly implement a tests within your go based systems using the go test tool"